 If you want to shorten your hours or close the entire day, you should use opening hours.

-Here are the steps you got to follow to set up an exception rule:
+Follow these steps to set up an exception rule:

 Now you will be at Inventory configuration.
 Here, you can see your inventory pools.